"All right," said Agent Henrik Clerf, his tone solemn. "I am ready."

 Oh well, nothing for it but to sneak around on foot...
 "I've got the bearing of the city," he said to Hriri.
 "We'll descend into that rille," he pointed, "and keep under cover.
 Might as well set off now."

 "You set off," the Mimantean replied.
-"I have other things to do.
-I may re-join you later."
+"I have other things to do."

-A pang of disappointment robbed Henrik of speech for a few moments.
-But then he smiled wryly at himself.
-He had, a short while ago, felt some annoyance at being "nursemaided" by his high-status companion.
-Well, he could not have it both ways - helpful guidance and solitary independence.
+A pang of disappointment robbed Henrik of speech for a few moments, but then he reflected, wryly, that he had, a short while ago, felt some annoyance at being "nursemaided" by his high-status companion.
+Well, one can't have it both ways - helpful guidance and solitary independence.

 "What are you going to do?"
 He felt he had the right to ask this.

-Ceremonious farewells were not in Hriri's line, Henrik knew, so he turned his back on his ex-companion and set off towards the nearest rille that promised to lead in the direction of the city.
+Ceremonious farewells were not in Hriri's line, Henrik knew.
+So he turned his back on his ex-companion and set off towards the nearest rille, which promised to lead in the direction of the city.

-My route looks straightforward, anyhow.
-I come to the edge of the rille.
-From this close it looks quite shallow; like those of Earth's Moon, it has quite a gentle slope down to the bottom of the sunken road, a road built by Nature, but smooth and easy as any metalled way.
+My route looks straightforward at any rate.
+Here is the edge of the rille.
+From this close it looks quite shallow; like those of Earth's Moon, it has quite a gentle slope down to the bottom of the sunken road.
+A road built by Nature, but almost as even as any metalled way.

-I descend into it.
+I easily descend.
 Nothing much to see down here.
 Bright enough, but lacking in detail.
-Just the floor and sides, of the same ice-rock mixture as the plain above, but without the vegetation.
+Just floor and sides, of the same ice-rock mixture as the plain above.
+But without the vegetation.
 The only breaks in the monotony come every couple of hundred yards or so when I pass under an ice-bridge.
 These are plainly not the work of Nature; their ribs and buttresses are of load-bearing design.